wolny/pytorch-3dunet/README.md

 In order to predict on your own data, just provide the path to your model as well as paths to HDF5 test files (see example [test_config_segmentation.yaml](resources/3DUnet_confocal_boundary/test_config.yml)).

 ### Prediction tips
-In order to avoid checkerboard artifacts in the output prediction masks the patch predictions are averaged, so make sure that `patch/stride` params lead to overlapping blocks, e.g. `patch: [64 128 128] stride: [32 96 96]` will give you a 'halo' of 32 voxels in each direction.
+In order to avoid patch boundary artifacts in the output prediction masks the patch predictions are averaged, so make sure that `patch/stride` params lead to overlapping blocks, e.g. `patch: [64, 128, 128] stride: [32, 96, 96]` will give you a 'halo' of 32 voxels in each direction.

 ## Data Parallelism
 By default, if multiple GPUs are available training/prediction will be run on all the GPUs using [DataParallel](https://pytorch.org/tutorials/beginner/blitz/data_parallel_tutorial.html).